I believe . .

 Fear should be given attention but no power

-I believe that a good way to add value to the world is by being good at one thing.
+A good way to add value to the world is by being good at one thing.

 I believe that a good way to enjoy life is by being good at lots of things.

-I believe that work-life balance is a fallacy.
+Work-life balance is a fallacy.

-I believe being done is better than being perfect.
+Being done is better than being perfect.

-I believe in abolishing all friction.
 Rules are our servants, not the other way around.

 If a rule is not useful or if it creates more work; disobey it and accept the consequences gladly.

-I believe that information should be free.
+Information should be free.

-I believe that all good work begins as science and end as art.
+All good work begins as science and end as art.